kbmanikanta/document-management-system/README.md

 ### Install and Run Single Page Application
 Run `npm install` command on the ui module path in order to fetch all necessary JavaScript/TypeScript libraries.
-Take a look at `/ui/src/environments/environment.ts` file, and set the `apiUrl` property to the current web service URL.
+Take a look at `/ui/src/environments/environment.ts` file, and set the `backendUrl` property to the current web service URL.
 By default it is `http://localhost:8080`.
 Run `ng serve --open` command to build and run the Angular project.